26 Different Types of Moths in Arizona

 by Wanderin’ Weeta is licensed under CC BY-NC-ND 2.0

-The Little White Lichen Moth (Clemensia albata) is a small moth species found across North America.
+The Little White Lichen Moth (Clemensia albata) is a small moth species across North America.

-It belongs to the subfamily Arctiinae within the family Erebidae and usually has an orange-brown and white patterned body with black spots.
+It belongs to the subfamily Arctiinae within the family Erebidae and usually has an orange-brown, white, and black-spotted body.

 This species is most active between June and August and tends to feed on lichens during the day, although they may also be active at night in cooler weather.